btoll/tools/git/README.md

 ### git-cleanup

-This script will delete any git branch, both locally and remotely, that has been merged and that matches the filtered search.
+This script will delete any git branch, both locally and remotely, that has been merged or unmerged and that matches the filtered search.

 If unsure about which branches your fuzzy search will match and delete, it is recommended to first do a dry run using the `-l` switch.